PlanterApp/planter_docs/content/docs/700_tasks/702_remove-tasks/index.md

 {{< alert icon="💸" context="info" text="Tasks and Task Notifications are [**Premium features**](../../account/premium-subscription)" />}}

+{{< alert icon="🥦" context="info" text="Tasks are pre-loaded for plants in existing garden plans.
+New tasks are also automatically added as you add plants to your plans.
+The following steps can be used to customize which tasks you want to keep for each plant.
+For example, if you always start broccoli seeds inside then transplant, remove the **Sow Outside** task for broccoli." />}}

 ### Remove upcoming plant tasks
 1. Select **More** from the menu bar then select **Tasks**<br /><br />
    {{< screenshot Menu-bar-more.jpg "Screenshot of the More menu option" >}}<br /><br />